 I design my classes in a way that attendance is central to the learning experience, grades on assessments, and the final course grade.
+How the attendance records affect the course emails, please remember to also complete the Google form.
+By the way, it is much preferred that you have proof of the sort that can easily be determined as legitimate.

-Again, there is a Google form to complete for missed and partially missed classes.
+Again, there is a Google form to complete for missed and partially missed classes. grade is described in the section on the portfolio grade.

 If you are serious ill, I will support you in that and try to figure out solutions.
 If you are contagious you should not come to class.
 However, if you are sick, you will need to communicate with me.
-Regardless of our conversations or emails, please remember to also complete the
+Regardless of our conversations or